CodeMaster7000/CodeMaster7000/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=100&vCenter=true&width=435&lines=Keen+Python+and+JavaScript+developer;Full-stack+developer;3+years+of+programming+experience" alt="Typing SVG" /></a>

 - 🎇 On December 8th 2021, I began my Github journey.
 I had been programming for a short while before that, but it was the first time I had ever posted my code on the internet for the general public to see.
-- 🔭 I am currently working on Python and JavaScript projects to help intermediate, and early advanced programmers.
+- 🔭 I am currently working on Python and JavaScript projects to help intermediate and early advanced programmers.
-- 🌱 I am currently researching AWS and cryptography.
+- 🌱 I am currently researching data science and cryptography.
 - 🤔 I am looking for help with developing Python modules and an OS.
 - 💬 Ask me about APIs, Python, or JavaScript.
 I might be able to help you.
 - 📫 How to reach me: On [Github](https://github.com/CodeMaster7000) and via email.